-Not my finest moment but determined not to give up, I ploughed on to the 40 mile aid station convinced I had rhabdomyolysis for the second time.
+Not my finest moment but determined not to give up, I ploughed on to the 40 mile aid station conthe second time.

-My once strong mental fortitude had started to betray me.
-I rested, I ate and I drank in the hope I could muster enough energy to continue to the next aid station 20 miles away.
+My once strong mental fortitude it and came up short. had started to betray me.
+I rested, I ate and I drank in the hope I could muster enough energy to continue to the next aid station friends and family.
+20 miles away.